-Linguistics is the scientific study of language, examining it both as an abstract system and in its psychological and social contexts.
-Linguistics focuses on how the human mind structures, processes, and acquires language and on how language use is an integral part of human interaction.
+Linguistics is the scientific study of language, examining it both as an abstract system and in its psychological and sociocultural contexts.
+Linguistics focuses on how the human mind structures, processes, and acquires language and on how language is an integral part of the cultural patterns of human interaction.
 With the central role played by language in the social world, linguistics is situated at the intellectual intersection of the humanities and the sciences, including the social, biological, and behavioral sciences.
 Accordingly, students receive broad training that cuts across and breaks down traditional boundaries between disciplines.

 The mission of the B.A. program in Linguistics is to provide students with the fundamental skills to analyze the structure of language, its place in the mind, and its role in society.
 Located amidst one of the most developed efforts in indigenous language revitalization in the world, the program seeks to support multilingual education and promote international cooperation while preparing students for graduate study in linguistics as well as for careers in fields such as education, marketing, publishing, and translation.